Subaru XV hybrid interior, dashboard & comfort

 The SE Premium trim adds a sat nav, leather upholstery, a sunroof and a power-adjustable driver’s seat: finding a good driving position is easy thanks to the range of available positions, while visibility is superb.

 Infotainment, apps & sat nav

 The main infotainment display is an eight-inch unit built into the dashboard.
 It has the usual range of features for a manufacturer system, with standard Android Auto and Apple CarPlay smartphone connectivity, DAB digital radio, voice recognition in addition to touchscreen control and various USB ports for plugging in devices.
 SE Premium includes sat nav, but with that smartphone connectivity standard on the regular SE, too, that’s not as vital as it might be – and is the only significant infotainment difference between trim levels.

 In This Review

-- 2MPG & CO2 emissionsPrius-like hybrid system doesn’t result in Prius-like economy; this is unfortunately an area where the XV e-Boxer lags well behind its rivals
+- 2MPG & CO2 emissionsToyota-like hybrid system doesn’t result in Toyota-like economy – this is somewhere the Subaru can't compete

-- 4Performance, engine & driveComposed on-road handling and good off-road ability steal a march on some rivals, but the XV e-Boxer's hybrid setup works better at low speeds than in faster driving
+- 4Performance, engine & driveComposed on-road handling and good off-road ability steal a march on some rivals, but the XV e-Boxer's hybrid works better at low speeds

 - 5Interior, dashboard & comfort - currently readingIt’s not much to look at, but the XV hybrid's interior feels well constructed, while standard equipment and comfort are both strong

-- 6Boot space, seating & practicalityThe XV hybrid's boot space is unaffected by the battery pack beneath, but several rivals let you put more in there in the first place
+- 6Boot space, seating & practicalityThe XV hybrid's boot space is unaffected by the battery, but rivals let you put more in there in the first place

 - 7Reliability & safety ratingThe XV hybrid has strong safety ratings, excellent preventative safety measures and pretty decent customer satisfaction ratings